Lakeport, Michigan: History

 The area was first settled as early as 1837 when Jonas Titus formed the new community of Milwaukie City.
 It was named as such due to its location along the small stream of Milwaukie Creek.
 Milwaukie City was never officially recorded with the state, although the name was recognized and became an early sawmill community.
 It was alternatively spelled as Milwaukee City.
 The community was located within the unorganized Birchville Township, which was settled and named after lumberman Jonathan Burtch in 1840.
 A post office named Burtchville began operating on January 20, 1846.

 In August 1853, lumberman B. C. Farrand and surveyor David Ward formally replatted the community of Milwaukie City and renamed it Lakeport.
 Farrand chose the new name due to its location along the shores of Lake Huron.
 The Burtchville post office would be transferred to and renamed as Lakeport on June 19, 1857.
-The Lakeport name became official on August 30, 1858, and it appeared on an early map of St. Clair County in 1859.
+The name became official on August 30, 1858.
+The community first appeared as Lake Port on an early map of St. Clair County in 1859.
 The township itself was reorganized and formally established as Burtchville Township in 1862.
 The Lakeport post office operated until April 30, 1911.

 In 1898, the United States Life-Saving Service established the Lake View Beach Station in Lakeport, which became part of the United States Coast Guard in 1915.
 This station operated until it was abandoned in 1946.

 The first major highway through Lakeport was an early route of M-29, which was commissioned in 1926.
 The highway ran from Chesterfield Township through Lakeport and followed the shoreline of the Thumb region to Bay City.
 In 1933, M-29 was truncated, and the highway through Lakeport was renumbered as M-25 and commissioned to run concurrent with a northerly extension of U.S. Route 25 (US 25).
 In 1973, US 25 was completely decommissioned, and the roadway through Lakeport now carries only the M-25 designation, where it is known locally as Lakeshore Road.

-For the 2020 census, Lakeport was included as a newly-listed census-designated place (CDP), which is included for statistical purposes only.
+For the 2020 census, Lakeport was included as a newly listed census-designated place (CDP), which is included for statistical purposes only.
 It is the smallest of the three CDPs in St. Clair County, which includes Pearl Beach and Ruby—all of which remain unincorporated communities with no legal autonomy of their own.